EyalRubin123/xap-docs/site/content/xap110adm/zookeeper.markdown

 # Configuration

 Like other Grid Service Components you can use the component-specific configuration for specifying ZooKeeper settings.
-This is set using the environment variable: `ZOOKEEPER_JAVA_OPTIONS`.
+This is set using the environment variable: `XAP_ZOOKEEPER_JAVA_OPTIONS`.

 For example: